 With its bright neon signs protruding from the street, you could not possibly miss this intimate concert hall (and Europe’s largest cinema theatre!).

-53 – Watch the Can-Can at a Moulin Rouge cabaret show
+53 – Watch the Can-Can at the Moulin Rouge!

-See the elaborate costumes and choreographed showgirls dancing to heart-throbbing music in a hypnotic and dramatic performance as you indulge in fine dinner and champagne — it’s, without a doubt, one of the most exciting things to do in Paris!
+This is where the modern-day Can-Can was born over 125 years ago, and it’s still going strong today.
+With a ticket to the exuberant dancefloor spectacle, you’ll be delighted by elaborate costumes and choreographed showgirls dancing to heart-throbbing music in a hypnotic and dramatic performance.
+All, of course, while you indulge in a fine dinner and no shortage of Champagne — it’s, without a doubt, one of the most exciting things to do in Paris!

-A grand column with a statue of Napoleon in its center looks over endless luxury goods shops, in a square that was once a symbol of royal and political power!
+Not without its own coveted history (this is Paris, after all), a grand column with a statue of Napoleon stands in its center, looking over endless luxury goods shops, in a square that was once a symbol of royal and political power.

-55 – See a mermaid show at Aquarium de Paris
+55 – Take the kids to the mermaid show at Aquarium de Paris

-With over 13,000 sea creatures of all colors and sizes calling this place home, hailing from the Seine to the Pacific islands and everywhere in between, not only is this one of the world’s oldest aquariums, but it’s one of the best too!
+With over 13,000 sea creatures of all colors and sizes calling this place home, including sharks, penguins, and seahorses; and hailing from the Seine to the Pacific islands and everywhere in between, not only is this one of the world’s oldest aquariums, but it’s one of the best too!

 Visitors particularly love the mermaid shows, animal-feeding shows, and touch tanks — meanwhile, the shark tank is guaranteed to send shivers down your spine!

-56 – Experience Paris’ nightlife in a Latin Quarter pub crawl
+56 – Stay out late enjoying Paris’ nightlife with a Latin Quarter pub crawl

-57 – Pay respects at the Somme Battlefields
+57 – Pay your respects at the Somme Battlefields

 Here’s one of the more moving and somber things to do in Paris; Some of history’s bloodiest battles took place during WWI at the Somme, a landmark full of monuments and tributes to fallen Allied soldiers from across the world.